UCSF-DataSci/ds217-01-successful-setup-bobho1999/reflection.md

 ## 1. Who are you and what's your background?
 [Tell us a bit about yourself - your field of study, professional background, interests, or anything else you'd like to share]
+My name is Bob Ho.
+I am a first year student in Health Data Science program.
+I graduated from UCI majoring in Data Science, so I would say I am fairly familiar with Python and programming in general.

 ## 2. What are you looking for out of this class?
 [What do you hope to gain?
 Specific skills, knowledge, applications, career goals?]